IBM-Cloud/DevOps-Services-Docs/docs/overview/index.md

 </li><li> cfignore </li>
 </ul>
 </div></div>
-In addition, DevOps Services supports deployment to Bluemix with predefined buildpacks for Java, Node.js&trade;, Go, PHP, Python, and Ruby apps.
+In addition, DevOps Services supports deployment to Bluemix with predefined buildpacks for Java&trade;, Node.js, Go, PHP, Python, and Ruby apps.

 If you are building a Node.js app, you can make quick updates as you develop and debug by using [Bluemix Live Sync](https://www.ng.bluemix.net/docs/#manageapps/bluemixlive.html).